Send a letter now →

 Eight providers, ranked from cheapest to most expensive.
 Every figure was verified against the provider's own published pricing in the week of 19 May 2026.
 The "Best for" column is honest: each provider has a real fit, and none of them is the right answer in every situation.

-LawLive (template) From $9 per template No Instant download DIY, want a structured template You send it; no lawyer review of your facts
+LawLive (template) From $9 per template No Instant download DIY, want a structured template You send it; no lawyer review

-LawDepot (template) $7.50–$119 single doc, or $39/mo subscription No Instant download DIY, may need multiple legal docs Generic; AU localisation varies by template
+LawDepot (template) $7.50–$119, or $39/mo No Instant download DIY, multiple legal docs Generic; AU localisation varies

-Woods & Day Solicitors $125 + GST ($137.50) Yes (NSW law firm) 1–2 business days Debts over $20k where escalation is likely Price-prohibitive under $5k
+Woods & Day Solicitors $125 + GST ($137.50) Yes (NSW law firm) 1–2 business days Debts over $20k, escalation likely Price-prohibitive under $5k

 Sources: each provider's published pricing page, verified 19 May 2026.
 Where a provider lists "from" pricing, we quoted the lowest published tier.
 Prices for legal services in Australia are inclusive of GST unless explicitly stated otherwise.